How to Get Into Texas A&M: Acceptance Rate and Strategies

-For the Class of 2024 (most recent data available), the in-state acceptance rate was 64% compared with a 58% acceptance rate for out-of-state applications.
+A&M received 43,422 applications for a place in the Class of 2026, one of the highest totals in school history; 27,203 were admitted for an acceptance rate of 63%.
+For the Class of 2025 (most recent data available), the in-state acceptance rate was 66% compared with a 56% acceptance rate for out-of-state applications.

-All students must apply using the ApplyTexas platform or Coalition Application by December 1st at the very latest, but students can apply as early as August 1.
+All students must apply by December 1st at the very latest, but students can apply as early as August 1.
 Engineering students should always aim to meet the early action deadline of 10/15.

 Texas A&M Admissions – SAT, ACT, and Class Rank

-The middle-50% reading SAT scores for the Class of 2024 were 580-680; the math range was 580-700.
-SATs were submitted by 61% of applicants.
-ACTs were submitted by 39% of applicants and the middle-50% ACT Composite score was 25-32.
-The average ACT Composite score was 28 and the mean SAT score was 1272.
-An impressive 66% of those attending placed in the top 10% of their high school class while 92% were in the top quartile.
+The middle-50% SAT scores for the Class of 2026 were 1160-1380; the math range was 580-700.
+SATs were submitted by 76% of applicants.
+ACTs were submitted by 24% of applicants and the middle-50% ACT Composite score was 25-31.
+The median ACT Composite score was 28 and the median SAT score was 1270.
+An impressive 61% of those attending placed in the top 10% of their high school class while 88% were in the top quartile.

 Admissions Trends & Notes